gruntjs/grunt-contrib-cssmin/README.md

 ## Release History

+ * 2015-05-09   v0.12.3   Improve reporting of errors and warnings.
+Log out written files and the saved size.
+Fix absolute paths.
  * 2015-02-20   v0.12.2   Set the `rebase` option to `false` by default.
  * 2015-02-09   v0.12.0   Add `sourceMap` option.
  * 2014-12-24   v0.11.0   Bump `clean-css` to 3.0.1.
 Remove `banner` option.